iron-fish/ironfish/README.md

      1. On Ubuntu: `apt install build-essential`
      1. On Amazon Linux: `sudo yum groupinstall "Development Tools"`

-   - If `yarn install` fails with an error that includes "Error: Could not find any Python installation to use", you may need to install Python3 (required by node-gyp). on MacOS:
+   - If `yarn install` fails with an error that includes "Error: Could not find any Python installation to use", you may need to install Python3 (required by node-gyp). on macOS:
      1. Run `brew install python`

 ## Usage

-Once your environment is setup - you can run the CLI by following [these directions](https://github.com/iron-fish/ironfish/tree/master/ironfish-cli).
+Once your environment is set up - you can run the CLI by following [these directions](https://github.com/iron-fish/ironfish/tree/master/ironfish-cli).

 ## Running Tests